 Trans-Allegheny Lunatic Asylum

-The construction of the Trans-Allegheny Lunatic Asylum was authorized by the Virginia General Assembly in 1858.
-1 It was determined to construct a central facility for those suffering from mental disorders that would meet the standard established by Dr. Thomas Kirkbride of Philadelphia in his 1854 publication on the subject of the treatment of such individuals.
+The Virginia General Assembly authorized the construction of the Trans-Allegheny Lunatic Asylum in 1858.
+1 It was determined to construct a central facility for those suffering from mental disorders that would meet the standards established by Dr. Thomas Kirkbride of Philadelphia in his 1854 publication on the subject of the treatment of such individuals.
 2

 The building was designed in the Gothic Revival and Tudor Revival styles by Baltimore architect Richard Snowden Andrews.
 1 Construction began in late 1858 on a 40-acre tract next to the West Fork River with work initially conducted by prison laborers.
 As the exterior consisted of native blue sandstone quarried from the riverbed and the nearby hills of Lewis County, skilled stonemasons were brought in from Germany and Ireland.
 5

 The southern one-story was under roof by July 28, 1860, and the south wing was nearly finished by early 1861.
-The foundations for the remainder of the building were set, but all construction halted by the outbreak of the American Civil War.
+5 The foundations for the remainder of the building were set, but construction halted by the American Civil War.
 Following its secession from the United States, the government of Virginia demanded the return of the hospital’s unused construction funds for its defense.
 Before it could occur, the 7th Ohio Volunteer Infantry seized the money from a local bank and delivered it to Wheeling.
-The money was put towards the establishment of the Reorganized Government of Virginia, which sided with the northern states during the war.
+It was put towards the establishment of the Reorganized Government of Virginia, which sided with the northern states during the war.

 West Virginia Hospital for the Insane

-The Reorganized Government appropriated money to resume construction of Trans-Allegheny in 1862, and following the admission of West Virginia as a state on June 20, 1863, the hospital was renamed the West Virginia Hospital for the Insane.
-Construction of the Main Building of the asylum resumed on July 20 and the first patients were admitted in October 1864.
+The Reorganized Government appropriated money to resume construction of Trans-Allegheny in 1862.
+Following the admission of West Virginia as a state on June 20, 1863, the hospital was renamed the West Virginia Hospital for the Insane.
+Construction of the Main Building of the asylum resumed on July 20, and the first patients were admitted in October 1864.
 The 200-foot central clock tower was finished in 1871, 7 but it soon needed reinforcements as the tower and building below was showing signs of stress from the weight of the clock.
 Additional wings were completed in 1872 and 1873, and the Main Building was completed in 1880 at the cost of $725,000.
-At 1,295-feet in length, it was the largest structure built from hand-cut stone in the United States and second largest in the world after the Kremlin.
+At 1,295-feet in length, it was the most massive structure built from hand-cut stone in the United States and second-largest in the world after the Kremlin.
 9 11

 The Main Building, flanked by two double-sectioned wings with 2½-foot thick walls built of sandstone backed with brick, included 921 windows and 906 doors, a full basement with door floors, and a reinforced concrete floor for the central administration building.
-A ballroom on the third floor of the was utilized for “cotillons” and “chautauquas” by the local community and hospital.
+A ballroom on the third floor was appropriated for “cotillons” and “chautauquas” by the local community and hospital.

 The Hospital for the Insane was intended to be self-sufficient, 6 and included a farm, dairy, water plant, and four cemeteries spread over 666 acres.
 1 A gas well was drilled on site in 1902 to provide the basis for cleaner and more reliable heat for the campus.
 5